Mini SEO Audit for a Quick Site Checkup

 Tallying the Results

-The numbers should automatically tally.
-If they don’t, you can determine the sum of your answers and multiple that number by five.
+Determine the sum of your answers and multiple that number by five.
 That will return your score out of 100.
 Remember to audit a couple of competitors.
 Your audit performance means little until you can compare it to others in the industry.

 If you have any trouble completing the audit or have a suggestion for additional questions, please let me know in the comments.